-China’s Special Customs Supervision Zones (SCSZs) are the best-suited locations for foreign investors engaged in export-oriented trade and production.
+China’s special international trade zones, officially called Special Customs Supervision Zones (SCSZs), are ideal locations for foreign investors engaged in export-oriented trade and production.

 China Briefing introduces the different types of SCSZs and analyzes their functions, preferential policies, and the broader policy trends affecting them.

 Special Customs Supervision Zones (SCSZs) are a type of economic development zone in China, which were first set up in the 1990s as the country opened up to foreign investment and bonded processing trade.